Transcript: Cancer Risk From French Fries

 What's in fried foods that's so bad for us?
 Just heating oils that hot can generate potentially carcinogenic compounds, and then known carcinogens such as heterocyclic amines and polycyclic aromatic hydrocarbons form when the muscles of chickens and fish are cooked at that temperature.
-And deep-fried plants can form acrylamide.
+And deep-fried plants can form different chemicals, like acrylamide.

 I did a video about acrylamide back in 2008, suggesting it's a probable human carcinogen.
 Since then a study has suggested pregnant women may want to cut back on French fries to protect the growth of their baby's body and brain, and based on a study feeding people a little bag of potato chips every day for a month, it now seems acrylamide may cause inflammation as well, which may explain its purported role in cancer progression.

 Acrylamide intake has been associated with endometrial cancer, ovarian cancer, lung cancer, kidney cancer, and esophageal cancer.
 But how much cancer risk are we talking about?
 We didn't know, until now.